TSiu88/tea-distributor-redux/README.md

 ### Further Exploration

 <details>
-  <summary>Click to expand to viewFurther Exploration topics </summary>
+  <summary>Click to expand to view Further Exploration topics </summary>

   - [ ] As a user, I want the option to edit a tea's properties after entering them just in case I make a mistake.
   - [ ] As a user, I want to be able to delete a tea.